jpeacock29/Visionmaker-hydrological-validation/report/Validation_of_the_Visionmaker_NYC_Hydrological_Model.md

 confirm flooding occurs in low-lying areas.
 These checks give us some assurance that our identified flood events are plausible.

-Of the 26 flood events, we modeled a sample of 10 in Visionmaker, specifically choosing those with the highest precipitation.
+Of the 26 flood events, we modeled a sample of 10 in Visionmaker.
 The Visionmaker model did not predict flooding at any of the flood events under the observed precipitation conditions.[^10] It is possible that some floods occur through mechanisms outside the Visionmaker model,